-First Language Thai falls into Group I, Languages, of the International Certificate of Education (ICE) subjects together with other First Languages, foreign language syllabuses, Second Languages and Latin.
+First Language Thai falls into Group I, Languages, of the International Certificate of Education (ICE) subjects.

 AIMS

 The aims of the syllabus are the same for all students.
 The aims are set out below and describe the educational purposes of a course in a First Language for the IGCSE examination.
 They are not listed in order of priority.